 The data will be deleted 5 working days after production if not used.

-13. Visitors of the company premises
+2. Access to the company premises

 When we grant you access to our premises, we need personal information for communication, the provision of information and services, and for the purposes associated with the relationship.
 Your personal information will be collected either directly from you by the gatekeeper or through your contact person with us.